 Shingles is a painful viral infection caused by the reactivation of the varicella-zoster virus, which remains dormant in the body after a chickenpox infection.

-The connection between vitamin D and shingles centers on vitamin D’s role in regulating immune responses, and a deficiency can contribute to viral reactivation and shingles outbreaks.
+The connection between vitamin D and shingles centers on vitamin D’s role in regulating immune responses, and a deficiency may increase the risk of viral reactivation and shingles outbreaks.

-In addition to maintaining optimal vitamin D levels, practicing intermittent fasting and including plenty of vitamin C and L-lysine-rich foods may help manage and prevent shingles.
+In addition to maintaining optimal vitamin D levels through moderate sunlight exposure, practicing intermittent fasting and including plenty of vitamin C and L-lysine-rich foods may help manage shingles-related discomfort.

 FAQ